EzekielMisgae/Selenium_test/README.md

     * ```cd .../Selenium_test``` change directory to the forked folder location
     * ```source seleniumEnv/bin/activate``` activate the virtual environment
     * ```python -m unittest main.py``` to run the test
-## Code
-This code uses the selenium package to open a website of [Gojo Afalagi](https://gojo.herokuapp.com) choice and navigate to 4 different pages.

 ## Unit Tests
 The code includes unit tests to ensure that the website is opened and the navigation to different pages is successful.
 You can run the unit tests using the following command: